redecentralize/alternative-internet/README.md

 ### Askemos

-Byzantine fault-tolerant P2P computation and storage.
+A fast and trustworthy foundation on which to build applications: Byzantine fault-tolerant P2P computation and storage.

 [Askemos](http://askemos.org) creates an "autonomous virtual execution environment for applications" - designed to be tamper-proof and fault tolerant.
 Users share not only static files but dynamic objects too.
 Code is taken as equivalent to contracts ("smart contracts") and hosts check each others compliance.

-It executes the code on several different machines, runtime libraries, compilers, operating systems and so on in parallel and compares/stores signed cryptographic hash for every transaction.
-Thus, this counters subversion of various components, eleminating the need to trust.
+It executes the code on several different machines, runtime libraries, compilers, operating systems etc. in parallel.
+Signed cryptographic hash are compares/stores for every transaction.
+Thus, this counters subversion of various components, eliminating the need to trust.

 ## B